kartik-v/yii2-datecontrol/README.md

 as well.
 Thus all client model validations and other jquery events needed by Picker widgets are automatically triggered.

 > NOTE: All date and time formats used across this module follow one standard - i.e. [PHP Date Time format strings](http://php.net/manual/en/function.date.php#refsect1-function.date-parameters).
-The extension automatically provides three widgets from to display and control the date-time inputs.
+The extension automatically provides three widgets to display and control the date-time inputs.

 - [\kartik\widgets\DatePicker](http://demos.krajee.com/widget-details/DatePicker) if your format type is `date`
 - [\kartik\widgets\TimePicker](http://demos.krajee.com/widget-details/TimePicker) if your format type is `time`